takashi310/colormipsearch/README.md

 ```

 ### Generate EM - LM color depth search results

+To generate the actual color depth search results there are several steps:

+* Calculate color depth matches between EM MIPs and LM MIPs
+* Calculate gradient based score for the matches between EM MIPs and the LM MIPs.

 #### Step 1: Prepare LM and EM JSON input for color depth search